lavafroth/zilch/README.md

 managers.
 Alternatively, one can use the multi-select button in the bottom action row to achieve the same.
 You can always cancel a selection by hitting escape.

-If you're selecting text (a link or a specific term) from inside an entry, the row will not collapse.
-That is intentional because the alternative implementation is bad UX.

 #### Intuitive keyboard shortcuts

 - Press `S` or `/` to jump to the search field.
 Inspired by [docs.rs](https://docs.rs).